tabiya-tech/taxonomy-model-application/backend/Import_Export_CSV_format.md

 - [`ORIGINURI`](#origin-uri): A [URI](#origin-uri) that points to the location where the occupation was originally defined.
 - [`ID`](#id): A [unique identifier](#id), used for referencing the occupation within the CSV dataset.
 - [`UUIDHISTORY`](#uuid-history): A list of [UUIDs](#uuid-history).
-- `ISCOGROUPCODE`: A four digit identification code of the ISCO group that the occupation belongs to.
+- `OCCUPATIONGROUPCODE`:The Occupation group that the occupation belongs to.
 - `CODE`: An occupation code assigned to the occupation.
 - `PREFERREDLABEL`: The preferred label of the occupation.
 - `ALTLABELS`: A [list](#lists) of alternative labels for the occupation.